Homemade Rotisserie Chicken is the best recipe for a flavorful, juicy chicken with crispy skin. Easy roasted with an herb marinade!

 How to Use Leftover Rotisserie Chicken

 There are so many ways to use leftover chicken!
-Carve the leftover chicken meat into chunks or shred with a fork for Chicken Tacos, Chicken Pot Pie, Chicken Enchiladas, or Deli Chicken Salad.
-Boil the chicken with bones and meat for an easy, flavorful Chicken Soup and serve with a side of Dinner Rolls.
+Carve the leftover chicken meat into chunks or shred it with a fork for Chicken Tacos, Chicken Pot Pie, and Chicken Enchiladas.
+Turn it into one of our amazing chicken salad recipes, like the Deli Chicken Salad.
+Boil the chicken with bones and meat for an easy, flavorful Chicken Soup, and serve with a side of Dinner Rolls.

 - Buffalo Rotisserie Chicken: Use this Buffalo seasoning blend of ¼ cup brown sugar, 2 tablespoons smoked paprika, 1 tablespoon black pepper, 1 tablespoon chili powder, 2 teaspoons cayenne pepper, 1 teaspoon onion powder, 1 teaspoon garlic powder, and 1 teaspoon mustard powder for a spicy roast chicken.